Rhode Island Lemon Law: Your Complete Legal Guide

 - Vehicles with a registered gross vehicle weight of 10,000 pounds or more

-- Vehicles significantly altered in a manner that breaches the manufacturer’s warranty
+- Vehicles substantially altered in a manner that voids the manufacturer's warranty

-Unlike many states, Rhode Island’s lemon law covers used vehicles that are transferred during the duration of any express or implied warranty.
-This means if you buy a used car that still has remaining manufacturer warranty, you may be entitled to lemon law protection for defects that arise during that warranty period.
+Unlike many states, Rhode Island's lemon law covers used vehicles that are transferred during the duration of any express or implied warranty.
+If you buy a used car that still has remaining manufacturer warranty, you may be entitled to lemon law protection for defects that arise during that warranty period.

 Rhode Island's Lemon Law Presumption

 Under R.I.
-Gen. Laws § 31-5.2-5, Rhode Island law creates a presumption that a reasonable number of repair attempts have been made if certain conditions occur within the “term of protection.”
+Gen. Laws Section 31-5.2-5, the law creates a rebuttable presumption that a reasonable number of repair attempts have been made when certain conditions occur within the "term of protection."

 | Condition | Requirement | Details |